Tong-its

 Tong-its (also called Tongits or Thong) is a three-player rummy card game popular in the Philippines.

 This game is played using the standard deck of 52 cards.
 The game rules are similar to the American card game Tonk, and also has similarities with the Chinese tile game Mahjong.

 History

 Tong-its gained popularity in the 1990s in Luzon, the largest island of the Philippines.
-Its origin remains unknown but it was believed to have been introduced by the US Military presence in the 1940s, most likely adapted from the 1930s American card game Tonk.
+Its origin remains unknown but it was believed to have been introduced by the United States military in the 1940s, most likely adapted from the 1930s American card game Tonk.
 The game was evolved and popularized in Ilocanos as Tong-its, along with the similar game of Pusoy Dos.
 It spread to many parts of the Philippines, such as Pangasinan, into the mid 1980s, where it is called Tung-it.

 Rules

 Like many popular card games, there are variations to the following rules.

 Objective of the game

 The objective of the game is to empty your hand of all cards or minimize the count and the scores of unmatched cards that are still on the player's hand by forming card sets (melds, also called a "bahay"(pronounced ba-hai), "buo," or "balay" in some languages), dumping cards and calling a draw.
 The player who gets rid of all the cards or has the fewest total points at the end of the game (when the central stack is empty) wins the game.